itserik0/jumpstart-workshop/content/javascript/basic-uses.md

 ## Let's have some fun

 So far this workshop has been a lot of information.
-Let's have some fun and do some thing using Javascript.
+Now let's use Javascript to make our webpage interactive!

 ### An Alert